3 key takeaways

 Your core competencies refer to your hard and soft skills, abilities, and personal qualities.
 If the competencies on your resume match the key qualifications listed in the job description, you have a better shot of grabbing a hiring manager’s attention.

-Systematically listing your core competencies on your resume communicates that you have the skills and attributes required for the role.
+Systematically listing your core competencies in your resume skills section communicates that you have the skills and attributes required for the role.
+When aligned with the job’s needs, these competencies become some of your most compelling resume strengths.

 This guide on adding core competencies to a resume covers how to identify your core competencies and how to list core competencies on your resume.